 Comprehensive financial statements prepared under U.S. Generally Accepted Accounting Principles (GAAP) include three reports: the balance sheet, income statement and statement of cash flows.
 Together these reports can be powerful diagnostic tools to help evaluate the financial well-being of a business.
 Moreover, by carefully analyzing them, you may be able to uncover potential money-management problems or even fraudulent activity.
 Balance Sheets Show Assets vs. Liabilities The balance sheet provides a snapshot of a company’s financial health at a moment in… Read more ›

+Updated August 2, 2024 Click here to learn more about our tax, accounting and advisory services for attorneys and law firms.
 It’s not uncommon for an incoming partner in a professional firm to take out a personal loan to finance all or part of the cost of acquiring an ownership interest.
 If some of your firm’s partners have done this, they need to know the proper federal income tax treatment of the resulting interest expense.
-Such partner-level interest expense is sometimes called “outside interest” because it comes from a personal loan that is outside of the partnership.
-IRS guidelines say outside… Read more ›
+Such partner-level interest expense is sometimes called… Read more ›

 Quick References are high-level insights about critical issues and concerns facing your organization.
 Our outsourced accounting and advisory group is available to help you implement solutions.
 Click here to view other Quick References and to sign up for email alerts when future Quick References are released.
 What is the new lease standard?
 The new lease standard is intended to account for all lease obligations on financial statements, rather than excluding operating leases as has been the standard.
 This change ensures… Read more ›